 Teachers should encourage parents to hold children high up under the arms to ensure that they align their centre of gravity and don’t get that overbalanced feeling.
 Remember the baby’s head is quite large in proportion to the rest of their body so if you hold the torso it will not feel as comfortable and balanced.

-To find out more about WWSS and what we do, sign up to our regular newsletter here.
+To find out more about what we do, get access to latest offers and releases join our community.